slothrulez/Saturday-Hacknight---GitHub-API/README.md

       pip install requests flask networkx matplotlib
   ```
 ## Important Note
 Update the 'ACCESS_TOKEN' variable in 'app.py' with your own GitHub access token.
 This is required to authenticate API requests to GitHub.
-Do not share this token publicly.
  ```bash
     ACCESS_TOKEN = 'your_github_access_token_here'
  ```